 Muscular dystrophies (MuD) represent a heterogeneous group of inherited disorders characterized by progressive muscle weakness and atrophy due to defects in one or more genes required for normal muscle function [1,2].
-Myotonic dystrophy (MyD) is the most frequent type of muscular dystrophy in adults, followed by Duchenne, Becker, and facioscapulohumeral dystrophies [3].
+Myotonic dystrophy (MyD) is the most frequent type of MuD in adults, followed by Duchenne, Becker, and facioscapulohumeral dystrophies [3].
 MuD are frequently accompanied by cardiac involvement, including myocardiopathy and/or rhythm and conduction system disturbances [4].
 Cardiac disease is a major source of morbidity and mortality, with heart failure currently being the leading cause of death in MuD patients.
-While most cardiac manifestations occur between childhood and the second decade of life, individuals are often asymptomatic in the early stages.
+While most cardiac manifestations occur between child-hood and the second decade of life, individuals are often asymptomatic in the early stages.
 It is critical to detect early signs of cardiac involvement to institute cardioprotective therapy, prevent progression, and avoid life-threatening events [2,4].

-Cardiovascular magnetic resonance (CMR) is the gold standard non-invasive technology for assessing ventricular volumes, mass, and global systolic function, as well for non-invasive tissue characterization.
+Cardiovascular magnetic resonance (CMR) is the gold standard non-invasive technology for assessing ventricular volumes, mass, and global systolic function, as well as for non-invasive tissue characterization.
 It has a well-established role in the diagnosis and risk stratification of a wide range of cardiomyopathies; some series also show promising results for MuD, as it can detect subclinical cardiac involvement when electro and echocardiograms are unrevealing [5].
 CMR has the potential to improve long-term outcome prediction for several cardiac conditions; nevertheless, in MuD, the association between CMR abnormalities and the occurrence of future life-threatening events remains unsolved [5,6].

-We sought to assess how CMR performs in predicting MACE in a real-world cohort of MuD patients.
-The main aim of the study was to explore the prognostic value of CMR findings for adverse clinical events prediction, considering cardiac function and LGE presence and extend; secondarily, we also explored potential differences in the CMR findings in myotonic dystrophy and non-myotonic dystrophies subtypes.
+We sought to assess how CMR performs in predicting major adverse cardiovascular events (MACE) in a real-world cohort of MuD patients.
+The main aim of the study was to explore the prognostic value of CMR findings for adverse clinical events prediction, considering cardiac function and late gadolinium enhancement (LGE) presence and extend; secondarily, we also explored potential differences in the CMR findings in MyD and non-MyD subtypes.